This guide will help you perform screen recording on a Linux system. We'll use a popular screen recording tool called SimpleScreenRecorder.

 You can also watch this video tutorial for a visual guide:

-Discover how to improve your website SEO in 2024 with this comprehensive guide.
-Learn about ...
+Learn how to incorporate AI into your business strategies with this comprehensive guide.
+From choosing ...